githubEdit

 Invalid Map Access

-This error means you're trying to access a map in a way the verifier can't verify is safe.
+This error indicates a map access the verifier cannot verify as safe.

 What you'll see:

-What's happening: The verifier can't prove your map access stays within bounds.
-Maybe your offset + size exceeds the map's value size, or the verifier's range tracking shows you could potentially access memory outside the allowed range.
+Cause: The verifier cannot prove the map access stays within bounds.
+The offset + size may exceed the map's value size, or range tracking indicates potential access outside the allowed memory range.
+For example, accessing byte 235 in a 234-byte map value triggers this error.

 Real-world example: